xiabai84/aliyun-ecs-ai-sandbox/README.md

 ### Scope

-With this reusable Playbook it should install common libs automatically in a Windows-WSL environment.
+With this reusable playbook it should install common libs automatically on your local windows-wsl environment.

 ### Requirement

 * WSL2 environment
+* root password (playbook will run as a root user)
 * ansible version: 2.9.6 (you can install it by using python-pip3)

+### install docker-ce

+### install openjdk-11

 ### install deep learning libs